This post may contain affiliate links.Please read our disclosure policy.

 A close up of cranberry sauce in a small bowl garnished with whole cranberries and a spoon next to it.

 Thanksgiving is not complete without cranberry sauce!
-It’s my favorite dish and even my husband who doesn’t have a sweet tooth loves this slightly less sweet ginger cranberry sauce made with fresh ginger and orange.
+It’s my favorite dish, and even my husband, who doesn’t have a sweet tooth, loves this slightly less sweet ginger cranberry sauce made with fresh ginger and orange.

 It’s an incredibly delicious sauce that has so much flavor!
 Tart and sweet with just the right amount of zing, this sauce will be a family favorite.
 Serve it with our Smoked Turkey, oven-roasted potatoes, and Honey Glazed Carrots!